 Khalid Omer Yousif, Sudan's Minister of Cabinet Affairs, argues that the revolution "ended the legitimacy of Islamists" and old regime loyalists.
-But, he concedes: "This is going to be a very long process and it must involve civil society and well as the transitional government."
-Another advisor to the transitional government, speaking anonymously, says that those benefitting from the previous system will resist change because their wealth, social status and the status of their ethnic group is threatened.
-He appeals for the international community to use any leverage it can to support the transitional government.

-Meanwhile, unfortunately, the Republic of South Sudan has little to celebrate as it marks 10 years since independence from the north.
-Human Rights Watch and Amnesty express concern that government corruption is rampant, human rights are ignored, peaceful critics and opposition are detained and tortured, and leaders manipulate ethnic grievance to maintain their grip on power.
+But, he concedes: "This is going to be a very long process and it must involve civil society and well as the concern that government corruption is rampant, human rights are ignored, peaceful critics and opposition are detained and tortured, and leaders manipulate ethnic grievance to maintain their grip on power.
 An estimated 400,000 people out of a population of 11 million have died in the conflict that erupted in 2013.
+The president Salve Kiir (on otheric Dinke) and his